-- Alcohol, drugs or illegal substances
+- Alcohol, drugs or illegal substances, and tobacco products

 - Bedding, blankets, pillows, and stuffed animals for Infection Control (we will supply all the linens and pillows you need during your stay)

 - Belts, shoelaces, handkerchiefs, hats, scarves, stockings, panty hose or tights, any clothing with ties

 - Boots (includes steel toe)

 - Cans (aluminum, metal or plastic such as aerosol cans)

-- Cameras, Cell phones, Computers

 - Clothing with offensive language

-- Cigars, e-Cigarettes or opened cigarettes (only unopened commercially manufactured cigarettes allowed)

 - Cosmetic containers / Make-up

 - Ear / Facial piercings deemed a safety risk (stud earrings and piercings are acceptable; hoop earrings are not)

 - Food of any kind outside of SPBH is not allowed on units or patient rooms and will not be delivered

 - Lighters and Matches

 - Mouthwash/Gel toothpaste containing alcohol, aerosols

-- Drawstrings, Rope, Chains or Other Corded Items
+- Drawstring, rope, chains or other corded Items

 - DVDs & DVD Players

 - Earphones

 - Electronic devices (all) -- cameras, cell phones, computers

 - Glass or ceramic objects and picture frames

-- Hats or Headbands
+- Hats or headbands

-- Hair Dryers, curling irons, Straightening Irons
+- Hair Dryers, curling/straightening irons

 - Hairspray

 - Hand sanitizer with alcohol

 - Hard-Backed Books (soft cover books are acceptable)

 - Metal items such as; combs, metal nail files/nail clippers, manicure sets, and picture frames

 - Mirrors (including make-up compacts with mirrors)

 - Nail polish or polish remover

 - Neck Jewelry

 - Needles

-- Paperclips, Pens & Spiral Bound Notebooks
+- Paperclips, pens & spiral bound notebooks

-- Perfume & Cologne
+- Perfume/cologne

 - Pins (includes straight and safety pins)

 - Plastic bags of any size

 - Purses, luggage, backpacks (will be stored until discharge)

 - Razors

 - Scissors

 - Sewing needles, hooks or scissors of any kind

-- Underwire Bras and Sport Bras
+- Underwire bras and sport bras

 - Weapons of any kind (e.g. guns, knives, mace/pepper spray, etc.)

-Flowers & Balloons - We strongly discourage our visitors from bringing/sending these items to the hospital.
-IF flowers or balloons are brought in, they will be kept off unit and until discharge and cannot be in patient rooms.
+\\ Flowers & Balloons - We strongly discourage our visitors from bringing/sending these items to the hospital.
+IF flowers or balloons are brought in, they will be kept off unit until discharge and cannot be in patient rooms.
 We suggest that you wait until the patient returns home to present these items so that they can fully enjoy them.

-Packages - Due to short lengths of stay, mailed packages tend to arrive post discharge, therefore we encourage visitors to drop-off packages in person, so to ensure patients receive their items in a timely manner.
+\\\ Packages - Due to short lengths of stay, mailed packages tend to arrive post discharge, therefore we encourage visitors to drop-off packages in person, so to ensure patients receive their items in a timely manner while they are stil inpatient.